 Nurses in care homes have had to contend with traumatic events such as increasing deaths of residents, limited clinical support and a reduced workforce placing them at greater risk of poor mental health and wellbeing.
-This resource will be co designed including care home nurses to ensure it will meet their needs.
+This resource will be co-designed with care home nurses to ensure it will meet their needs.
 It is anticipated that this resource could be further developed for other health care professionals.

 Phase 2 involves qualitative interviews with academics responsible for the delivery of pre-registration nursing and midwifery programmes to identify Best Practice regarding LGBTQ+ issues and concerns.
-The expected outcomes are the identification of Best Practice examples and guide on the inclusion of LGBTQ+ health in nursing and midwifery pre-registration programme.
+The expected outcomes are the identification of Best Practice examples which will guide on the inclusion of LGBTQ+ health in nursing and midwifery pre-registration programmes.

-The digital resource will be developed using existing guidelines for (i.e. NICE Oral Health) alongside the experience of older people, family members/carers of older people, community nurses and dentists using co-design methodology.
+The digital resource will be developed using existing guidelines (i.e. The National Institute for Health and Care Excellence Oral Health) alongside the experience of older people, family members/carers of older people, community nurses and dentists using co-design methodology.